cabbagecabbagecabbage/cabbagecabbagecabbage.github.io/_posts/2022-01-04-Problem-Analysis-6.md

 - The official solution slides can be found here: [NCNA17slides.pdf (uwaterloo.ca)](https://cs.uwaterloo.ca/~bcsandlu/NCNA17slides.pdf).
 This analysis was inspired by the solution shown on slide 23.
 - The process of proving that sorting the stores in order of non-decreasing height is optimal (see Part 1)  is very similar to the proofs in exchange argument dynamic programming problems. see [Lecture #3 — Exchange arguments (sorting with dp) - Codeforces](https://codeforces.com/blog/entry/63533).
 - Most other greedy algorithms choose the locally optimal choice at each step of the algorithm, but this greedy algorithm is creative because it chooses all the stores to visit at first, then removes the worst ones, making it much easier to prove correct and implement.
+I find this solution very clever.
 - Like the first problem presented in the series, I discovered this problem through the "CCC Training Camp" problem set curated by <a href="https://dmoj.ca/user/xiaowuc1" target="_blank">Nick Wu</a>.
 The full list of problems can be found <a href="https://amolina.ca/bojlist/camp-vert" target="_blank">here</a>.